-Decide whether a letter offering employment or a more comprehensive contract of employment is required.
-Both might typically include provisions with respect to: job responsibilities, compensation, benefits, confidentiality, policy compliance, termination of the contract, sick days, vacation, policies concerning in lieu time or overtime, et cetera.
+Decide whether a letter offering employment, or a more comprehensive contract of employment is required.
+Both might typically include provisions with respect to job responsibilities, compensation, benefits, confidentiality, policy compliance, termination of the contract, sick days, vacation, policies concerning in lieu time or overtime, et cetera.
 Great care is needed concerning the wording of these documents.
 It has a profound impact on the Corporation's obligations under the law.
-If you are at all uncertain, contact the Director of Human Resources and consult with legal counsel.
-A template for offers of employment is available from the Director of Human Resources.
+If you are at all uncertain, contact the Human Resources and Volunteer Coordinator and consult with legal counsel.
+A template for offers of employment is available from the Human Resources and Volunteer Coordinator.
 Check that you have the most up to date version of this template.

-While it is technically not the case that parishes "hire" clergy (they are appointed by the bishop), the rules of the Canada Revenue Agency [CRA] require that deductions be made at source for income tax, CPP contributions (except where it is possible, due to age, for the employee to waive this) and EI premiums for anyone who receives more than \$500 from the same employer during the calendar year.
+• While it is technically not the case that parishes "hire" clergy (they are appointed by the bishop), the rules of the CRA require that deductions be made at source for income tax, CPP contributions (except where it is possible, due to age, for the employee to waive this) and El premiums for anyone who receives more than \$500 from the same employer during the calendar year.
 WSIB premiums must be paid by the employer as well.
 Please be attentive to this requirement when making clergy supply arrangements (for vacations or other occasional purposes).
-It is desirable to regularize employment relationships through the making of a special offer of appointment from the bishop so as to be able to enroll such clergy-persons on the diocesan payroll.
-If the clergy-person you are calling upon for clergy supply purposes is already receiving pay from another Diocese of Niagara employer source (diocese or parish), the payment of honoraria should be coordinated through the centralized payroll, whether or not their compensation from your parish exceeds the CRA threshold of \$500..
+It is desirable to regularize employment relationships through the making of a special offer of appointment from the bishop so as to be able to enroll such clergypersons on the diocesan payroll.
+If the clergyperson you are calling upon for clergy supply purposes is already receiving pay from another Diocese of Niagara employer source (diocese or parish), the payment of honoraria should be coordinated through the centralized payroll, whether or not their compensation from your parish exceeds the CRA threshold of \$500.
 This may trigger an obligation for the honoraria to be subject to a proportional set of employer costs for pension and benefits.
 Vacation is deemed to be included in honoraria rates for clergy supply.

-Benefits
+Benefits:

-All non-contract employee on the diocesan payroll who are receiving benefits are registered for the Employee (and Family) Assistance Plan (EFAP).
-Premiums for the EFAP are not billed to parishes directly, but are paid through the diocesan operating budget.
+All non-contract employee on the diocesan payroll who are receiving benefits are registered for the EFAP.
+Premiums for the EFAP are not billed to parishes directly but are paid through the diocesan operating budget.